sophiebatten123/SudokuGame/README.md

 1. As a First Time Visitor, I should be able to easily navigate the website and create a game board based upon the difficulty selection.
 2. As a First Time Visitor, I should be able to read instructions on how to play Sudoku, these should be clear and easy to understand.
 3. As a First Time Visitor, I should be able to restart the sudoku game and try again.
+4. As a Returning Visitor, I should be able to play the game on any device

 ### Returning Visitor Goals:
-4. As a Returning Visitor, I should be able to see the time taken to complete the puzzle and be competing against my personal best.
+5. As a Returning Visitor, I should be able to see the time taken to complete the puzzle and be competing against my personal best.
-5. As a Returning Visitor, I should have the option to increase the difficulty of the sudoku game board.
+6. As a Returning Visitor, I should have the option to increase the difficulty of the sudoku game board.

 #
 # Design